epfl-ada/ada-2023-project-adavengers2023/README.md

 ### 3. Evolution of Female Protagonists Over Time

-**Role Evolution Analysis**: Define who is the protagonist (either by frequency or by first appearance in the summary).
-Examine changes in the types of roles, frequency, and portrayal of female protagonists over time.
+**Proportion Analysis:** Define who is the protagonist according to the frequency in the movies.
+Examine changes in the frequency of the female characters over time.

-**Historical Correlation**: Correlate changes with historical events.

-**Trend Analysis**: Use statistical methods (regression analysis) to identify significant shifts or trends.

-**Proportion Analysis:** Calculate the rate of female protagonists movies among all same era movies and examine the changes.
+Calculate the rate of female protagonists movies among all movies and examine the changes.

+**Role Evolution Analysis**: Examine how the representation of females in movies has changed over the years.

 ### 4. Correlation Between Female Characters and Box Office Success